• Skip to primary navigation

 Anytime I have a guest from the UK on the podcast, I ask them this question.
 I receive 3 general responses:

-2. A pudding is anything steamed, dessert or otherwise.
+2. A pudding is anything steamed, dessert, or otherwise.

-3. Everyone throws Yorkshire puddings out of the conversation because every guest agrees Yorkshire puddings they don’t fit into any “pudding” category.
+3. Everyone throws Yorkshire puddings out of the conversation because every guest agrees Yorkshire puddings don’t fit into any “pudding” category.

 So!
 It’s called a steak and kidney pudding because it’s steak and kidney in a thick gravy, encased in a thick suet crust, then steamed rather than baked.